 \section{Abstract}

 Frequent metering of electricity consumption is crucial for demand side management in smart grids.
-However, metered data can, fairly easily, be processed by employing well-established Nonintrusive Appliance Load Monitoring techniques to infer appliance usage, which reveals information on private lives of consumers.
-Existing load shaping techniques for privacy, primarily, focus only on hiding or altering metered real power, whereas smart meters also collect reactive power data.
-In this study, we address consumer privacy preservation in a demand response scheme considering both real and reactive power.
+However, metered data can be processed fairly easily by employing well-established nonintrusive appliance load monitoring techniques to infer appliance usage, which reveals information about consumers' private lives.
+Existing load shaping techniques for privacy primarily focus only on altering metered real power, whereas smart meters collect reactive power consumption data as well for various purposes.
+This study addresses consumer privacy preservation via load shaping in a demand response scheme, considering both real and reactive power.
 We build a multi-objective optimization framework that enables us to characterize the interplay between privacy maximization, user cost minimization, and user discomfort minimization objectives.
-Our results reveal that minimizing information leakage due to only real power component or only reactive power component is not the optimal strategy.
-In fact, joint optimization of real and reactive power components results in the best possible privacy preservation performance.
-Indeed, shaping real and reactive demand concurrently leads to more than a twofold increase in privacy preservation in terms of mutual information.
+Our results reveal that minimizing information leakage due to a single component, e.g., real power, would suffer from overlooking information leakage due to the other component, e.g., reactive power, causing sub-optimal decisions.
+In fact, joint shaping of real and reactive power components results in the best possible privacy preservation performance, which leads to more than a twofold increase in privacy in terms of mutual information.